We find you’ll get pretty sick of hostels after a few days, especially if you have a snorer in there – or that guy who doesn’t like wearing clothes!

 We hope you saved your pennies/cents back home at this can be a little shock if you didn’t plan ahead.
 You can be expected to pay your deposit and month up front when moving into any flat.
-With the costs of single rooms getting over £600 a month then you can see yourself paying around £1200 just to get into a room!
+With the costs of single rooms getting over £700+ a month then you can see yourself paying a lot to just get into a room!
 We highly recommend you see our Live Flats to get an idea of what everything is costing today.

 You will see that many flats on offer are people leaving their rooms and passing it on to new tenants.
 In these instances, you’ll be paying the deposit to the person leaving and taking over their rent obligations.
 This is extremely common here – and it’s done out of convenience and saving money redoing contracts with agencies and landlords.
 As common as it is, don’t be afraid to check with the flatmates and the person leaving all the information about bills and the length of tenancy.
 The general expectation is that when you leave you will then find a person to take your room and they pay you the deposit, the circle of life continues!
 If in doubt, ask!
 If you still don’t feel right, either ask our community or look for another room.